Harvey Weinstein: The key developments in his Hollywood downfall

 Labour calls on PM to strip Weinstein CBE & send clear msg: harassment is never acceptable.
 Women have a right to a safe working environment pic.twitter.com/pllv9CM8zP— chi onwurah (@ChiOnwurah) October 11, 2017

-Following the Bafta statement, a host of other industry bodies release statements, including the British Film Institute (BFI) who told the Press Association it “wholeheartedly support(s) those brave enough to come forward and speak out” against Weinstein.
+Following the Bafta statement, a host of other industry bodies release statements, including the British Film Institute (BFI), which told the Press Association it “wholeheartedly support(s) those brave enough to come forward and speak out” against Weinstein.

 The Academy of Motion Picture Arts and Sciences, which hosts the Oscars, described the sexual abuse allegations against Weinstein as “repugnant” and “abhorrent”.
-They announce they will be hold a meeting on Saturday (October 14) to discuss any action to be taken.
+It announces it will hold a meeting on Saturday October 14 to discuss any action to be taken.

 Cara Delevingne is the latest actress to launch claims against Weinstein, saying he made advances towards her in a hotel room after asking her to kiss another woman.